Marriage Statistics: The Biggest Surprises About Love, Sex, and More

 More men remarry than women

 A failed marriage or death of a spouse does not mean you’ll never walk down the aisle again.
 Men, in particular, remarry more often than women.
 The Pew Research Center analyzed the 2013 U.S. Census Bureau data to find that 64 percent of previously married men said, “I do” again compared to 52 percent of formerly married women.
 One reason for this gap could be that more than half of previously married women don’t want to ever marry again compared to 30 percent of men, according to a 2014 Pew Research Center survey.
+Here are some unrealistic expectations about marriage.

 Divorce rates are declining